 His most famous work ‘Preface to poems composed at the Orchid Pavilion’ is about a party for 42 guests at Lan Ting (兰亭) near Shaoxing, Zhejiang.
 Each had a drinking cup that was set upon the waters, when the cup stopped moving its owner had to compose a poem.
 There is a similar story attached to the Xishang Pavilion ➚ at the Forbidden City where a water channel was fashioned to float the cups along.

 For rapid writing a more flowing script is needed, this was achieved with the cǎo shū 隶书 (grass script) which introduced many drastic simplifications to allow characters to be drawn in a single, flowing stroke; this makes them more rounded and harder to decipher.
 There is an intermediary form xíng shū 行书 (semi-cursive) that is sufficiently close to the rectilinear form to be understood and yet quick to write.
-The xing shu is the normal 'hand-written' form of Chinese.
+The xing shu is the normal ‘hand-written’ form of Chinese.
 The regular, official script is kǎi shū 楷书 which began to be used in the Han dynasty and was finally frozen in form in the Tang dynasty.
-The characters are written in a standard space and are designed to be easier to read.
-This is the script that children learn to write, it is also known as 真书 zhēn shū 'regular script' and 正书 zhèng shū 'regular script'.
+The characters are written in a standard space and are designed to be easy to read.
+This is the script that children learn to read, it is also known as 真书 zhēn shū ‘regular script’.

-For writing rather than reading the main script used is the 行书 xíng shū which is a compromise between fully flowing script like caoshu and the more formal and rectilinear kaishu 'standard characters'.
+For writing rather than reading the usual script used is the 行书 xíng shū ’running script’ which is a compromise between fully flowing script like caoshu and the more formal and rectilinear kaishu ‘standard characters’.
 For speed of writing the strokes are drawn together but the standard square shape is maintained.
 It is the script used nowadays for manuscripts and personal letters.

 Emperor Huizong ➚ of the Song dynasty was a gifted calligrapher and painter, his 'thin gold' calligraphy set the standard for fine Imperial script.
 Calligraphy is still much appreciated, many of Mao Zedong's works included hand-written titles and phrases.
 The title of the party newspaper ‘The People's Daily ➚’ 人民日报 was written in Mao's own hand.